-You may be concerned if you have been charged with an offense and you do not wish to contest the charge, but you do not have an ability to pay fines, fees and court costs at this time.
-If this is the case, it is very important you respond to the charge and make contact with the court.
-Failure to respond to the charge could lead to additional charges being filed, additional fees owed, a hold on your driver license or registration and/or a warrant being issued for your arrest.
-Timely responses and continued communication with the court will minimize charges filed and fines or fees owed.
-Additionally, taking care of fine-only misdemeanor charges will prevent you from being arrested related to the charges.
-The information below is provided to give you more information related to the laws and protection provided for those who have an inability to pay.
+If you've been charged with an offense and you don't wish to contest the charge, but are unable to pay fines, fees and court costs due to financial constraints, it's crucial to address the situation promptly by contacting the court.
+Failure to respond could result in additional charges being filed, additional fees, a hold placed on your driver's license or registration, and/or a warrant being issued for your arrest.
+Timely responses and continued communication with the court will minimize additional charges filed and fines or fees owed.
+Additionally, taking care of fine-only misdemeanor charges will prevent you from being arrested in relation to the charges.
+Below, you will find further information regarding the laws and protections available for individuals facing financial hardship.

 If a judge determines that you have an inability to pay due to a lack of resources, the judge will find you to be indigent.
 Defendants found to be indigent must be given alternative means to discharge their judgments.
 While there is no definition in the law for indigence, the judge may make a determination by examining your sources of income and your expenses.

 There are several alternative means defined under Texas law.

 - Installment Payments - The judge may allow you to pay your fines and costs over a period of time at an amount that is manageable to you.
 Defendants that pay any amount more than 30 days after judgment are required by state law to pay an additional $25 time payment fee.
 This amount would be added to the total amount owed on your judgment.
 An application must be approved by the court for a payment plan.